 - Verification: The bank may request additional documentation or reference checks.

-- Account Activation: Once approved, you’ll receive your account details and online banking access.
+- Account activation: Once approved, you’ll receive your account details and online banking access.

-Plus, with the Golden Visa, there is a range of investment opportunities for foreigners available, including real estate investment in the UAE, offering a fantastic welcome to the UAE investment world.
+Plus, with the UAE Golden Visa, there is a range of investment opportunities for foreigners available, including real estate investment in the UAE, offering a fantastic welcome to the UAE investment world.

 Banking in the UAE comes with a range of benefits, including: